 What is the best finish for a timber dining table top?

 The best finish for a timber dining table top is a natural type that will leave the timber in its natural state.
 A wax or oil finish will protect the timber and give it a sheen.
 If you’re looking for a more durable finish, you could also choose to paint or lacquer the tabletop.

 Also Read: Lacquer and Polyurethane Comparison

 The strongest dining table finish is a resin-based finish.
 A resin-based finish is durable and can protect your table from scratches, water damage, and other wear and tear.

-There are a few things to consider when choosing the best finish for your dining table.
+When it comes to selecting the best finish for your dining table, keep a couple of key factors in mind.
 The most important factor is the type of wood your table is made out of.
 Whichever route you choose, be sure to follow the manufacturer’s instructions carefully in order to apply the finish correctly.